Amazon Affiliate Program Review: A Good Choice For Your Website?

-In this case short of managing much higher numbers with a custom deal, Amazon looks like the winner.
+In this case short of managing much higher numbers with a custom deal, Amazon's affiliate program looks like the winner.

-I couldn’t look at every niche, but I think that Amazon is more than competitive for most niches.
+I couldn't look at every niche, but I think that Amazon's affiliate program is more than competitive for most niches.

 Especially in niches where there's a lack of specialty affiliate programs.